Earn a Dunwoody Architecture degree online

 Korrin Howard

-Director, School of Design and Associate Professor
+Associate Dean, School of Design and Assistant Professor

 khoward@dunwoody.edu